Glossick/akasha/akasha/docs/philosophy.md

 **Extensibility**: The template system, scope system, and embedding system are all designed for extension.
 You can implement custom ontologies, multi-tenant patterns, and domain-specific behaviors.

-## The Future of Knowledge

-Akasha represents a shift in how we think about knowledge systems.
-Traditional systems store facts; Akasha stores understanding.
-Traditional systems match strings; Akasha matches meanings.
-Traditional systems force one ontology; Akasha accommodates many.
+## GraphRAG as a Pattern

+Akasha implements the GraphRAG pattern: extracting structured knowledge from text, storing it in a graph database, and using semantic search to retrieve relevant context for LLM-based question answering.
+This approach combines the benefits of structured knowledge graphs with the flexibility of semantic search.
-This shift enables new possibilities: semantic search over knowledge graphs, multi-tenant knowledge spaces, domain-specific ontologies, process-oriented knowledge representation.
-These are not just features—they are expressions of a different way of thinking about knowledge.

-Knowledge is not just data.
-It is structure, relationships, meaning.
-Akasha provides the tools to work with knowledge as it actually exists: connected, contextual, semantic.
+Key capabilities include: semantic search over knowledge graphs, multi-tenant knowledge spaces, domain-specific ontologies, and process-oriented knowledge representation.
+These features enable working with knowledge as it exists: connected, contextual, and semantic.

 ---